keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 Setting up the Services
 -
-Integrate the services in your .NET application's Program.cs:
+Use the AddEventGridIngestion extension method to set up the services in your .NET application's Program.cs:

 ```
     builder.Services.AddEventGridIngestion<MyEventIngestionService>(